Best Seasons to Visit Mexico City

 - More important for kids, the Día de Reyes, (Three Kings Day) is celebrated on January 6, with gifts to the children all over Mexico.

-- Visual Art Week is slated for February 5 to 9, 2020 with numerous events and arts fairs around the city.
+- Visual Art Week is usually slated for Februaries with numerous events and arts fairs around the city.
 Zona MACO, among the most prominent, tends to dominate the conversation, but a number of smaller fairs and events have gained notoriety in recent years.